Vacation Rental Facebook Group: A Quick How-to for Managers, Owners

 Create the Group

-Sign into your business Facebook account, and click the more icon (…) at the far right of the menu bar under the cover photo, then choose Create Group.
+Sign into your business or personal Facebook account, and click the more icon (…) at the far right of the menu bar under the cover photo, then choose Create Group.

 Name the Group